collinsoops/design-to-code-/README.md

     `$ CREATE DATABASE flex; `

-Import database from sql file
+Import database from .sql file

-Import flex.sql in the files
+ **Option 1**

-or create tables using Sql
+or create tables using Sql commands

 ```